unibe-cns/tic-tac-toe/README.md

 Play a game by clicking (or tapping, on touch devices) on a free field.
 The bot starts on the easiest level with no experience.
 After every time the player wins against the bot, the difficulty is increased by loading a bot that has trained for longer.
+If the bot wins, the game is reset.

 # Notes